braveulysses/tumblr-api/README.markdown

 # Tumblr-API #

 A simple read-only Python client for the Tumblr API.
+Inspired by Mark Pilgrim's [feedparser](http://code.google.com/p/feedparser/), this client returns Tumblr API responses in consistent, Pythonic data structures.

 This should run with at least Python 2.4.